robot297/JAG_7_2019/grades/Lab 6 Questions.md

  Create a Lake class to store all of the data for one lake.
 Create it in the same directory as this file.
  Add methods to this class to :

-  - Adding a new time
+  - Add a new time
   - Find and return the fastest time for this lake
   - Return a list of all of the times for that lake